Siddharth261229/Analysis-of-NASDAQ-Reactions-to-Major-Global-Disasters-2005-2025-/README.md

 ## 📬 Contact

 Developed by **Siddharth Shekhawat** as part of an academic project on event-driven financial analytics.
-For queries or collaborations: `sidshekhawat26@gmail.com` (replace with actual address).
+For queries or collaborations: `sidshekhawat26@gmail.com` .